 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 In big data applications, data preparation is largely an automated task, since it could take years of work by IT staffers or data analysts to manually correct every field in every file that's due to be used in an analysis.
-Algorithms can speed things up by examining data fields and automatically filling in blank values or renaming certain fields to ensure consistency when data files are being joined.
+Machine learning algorithms can speed things up by examining data fields and automatically filling in blank values or renaming certain fields to ensure consistency when data files are being joined.

 After data has been validated and reconciled, data preparation software runs files through a workflow, during which specific operations are applied to files.
 For example, this step may involve creating a new field in the data file that aggregates counts from preexisting fields, or applying a statistical formula -- such as a linear or logistic regression model -- to the data.
 After going through the workflow, data is output into a finalized file that can be loaded into a database or other data store, where it is available to be analyzed.

-Even though data preparation has become highly automated, it can still take up significant amounts of time -- especially as the volume of data used in analyses continues to grow.
+Even though data preparation methods have become highly automated, it can still take up significant amounts of time -- especially as the volume of data used in analyses continues to grow.
 Data scientists often complain that they spend a majority of their time locating and cleansing data rather than actually analyzing it.